Copilot

 What We Still Don't Know

 🔹 Transition paths.
 For organisations currently on E5 plus standalone Copilot, the mechanics of migrating to E7 mid-term have not been described.
 Whether existing Copilot licences can be credited or rolled in, or must simply expire before switching, is an open question.
+A FastTrack Migration and Deployment Voucher covers deployment services with an approved partner.
+Its scope is workload migration and deployment; licence credit mechanics for mid-term transitions are not part of the programme.

 Frequently Asked Questions